1valdis/coursework-3/README.md

 # coursework-3

 This is my course work for the 3rd year.

-Demo [here](https://kursach3.squad47.tk).
+Demo is [here](https://kursach3.squad47.tk), it will be available till fall of 2018 unless I need it to stay.
+As this course work has been passed (successfully), the repository is archived until I need to change something here.

+The example of variables.env needed for launch is in variables.env.example.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)